 The best part about this proposal idea is that you can tailor it to the time of year.
-Whether it’s blueberry, apple, or strawberry season, let the fruit do the talking.
-Be very careful, but quickly hang the ring on a branch while your SO isn’t looking.
-Then either point out the best pick of all or let him or her find the bling themselves.
+Whether it’s blueberry, apple, or strawberry season, let the scenery and delicious fruit do the talking.
+For some added fun, be very careful and quickly hang the engagement ring on a branch while your significant other isn’t looking.
+Then, either point out the best pick of all (the ring) or let him or her find the bling themselves.

 If you’re afraid that you’ll drop or lose the ring, there are other ways.
-Simply wait until you’re in a private section of the orchard, and get down on one knee.
+Simply wait until you’re in a private section of the orchard and get down on one knee.
 For a touch of surprise, perhaps point at a fruit in the opposite direction and tell your partner they should pick it.
 By the time they turn around, you'll be down on one knee and popping the question.
 You could also place the ring into his or her berry basket, so it’s the first thing that he or she sees once you start picking.
-The options are endless, and the location is beautiful.
+The options are endless and the possible locations are beautiful.

-If you love the water—say swimming, fishing, or boating—and plan on proposing there, we highly suggest proposing with a silicone ring.
+Pro tip: If you love the water—say swimming, fishing, or boating—and plan on proposing there, we highly suggest proposing with a silicone ring.
 You can always save the precious metal one for when you are safe on land.
 Your partner will probably appreciate having an inexpensive, comfortable ring that he or she can wear while doing things outside.

-Amanda Lewis of Amative Creative Photography thinks that a view is a perfect backdrop for stealing a private moment.
+Amanda Lewis of Amative Creative Photography thinks that an outside view is a perfect location for stealing a private moment.
 Not to mention, a stunning backdrop.
 “I think one of the sweetest and most intimate ways to propose is alone together.
-Maybe it’s after a hike up a mountain, and you’re staring at the view, or maybe a quiet night together in front of the fire,” Lewis states.
+Maybe it’s after a hike up a mountain and you’re staring at the view, or maybe a quiet night together in front of the fire,” Lewis explains.

-With little planning, you can wait for just the right moment to pop the question.
+With little planning, you can wait for just the right moment on your journey to pop the question.
 Being alone with a view can make for a truly romantic atmosphere.
 A mountain, lake, or walk along the beach can easily suffice—especially if you take a hike down one of your favorite or most treasured trails.
 Lewis adds, “Nothing says, ‘I love you for you, and always want you,’ like popping the question solo.”
 Skip the professional photographer and set your phone up for a video pre-proposal.
 Tell your partner you're capturing the view, then capture the entire moment on camera!

 If you’re the spontaneous type, keep the ring with you and wait for the right moment.
 You may not even know ahead of time that you’re going to ask.
 Just go with your gut.
 Xiaoqi Li of Xiaoqi Li Photography suggests, “Instead of a grand gesture, start the conversation during one of your favorite little moments you share daily or weekly. ”Think shared morning coffee or breakfast, the ways you relax together after a long day (watching your favorite show? reading together?), or taking your beloved pet on a walk.

 You most likely already have great conversations over coffee, at lunch, or in the car riding from place to place.
 If the mood strikes, seize upon it.
 The timing may even be a mystery to you.
 How fun it would be to surprise your partner—and yourself!—when you decide to pop the question.

-Ordering pizza, Chinese, or just about any type of food online can still serve as a creative proposal idea.
+Ordering pizza, Chinese, or just about any type of takeout food online can still serve as a creative proposal idea.
 DoorDash and Grubhub are just a few taps and swipes away, ready to deliver right to your door.
-Once the food arrives, be sure that you’re the one who receives it.
+Once both of your favorite food arrives, be sure that you’re the one to answer the door and receive it.

-Once you've got it, slip the ring into the delivery box, onto a drinking straw, in with the fortune cookies, or into a bundle of silverware.
-Just be sure that it’s secure and can’t be accidentally ingested.
-Let your significant other happen upon the bling, and be ready to pop the question once he or she finds it.
-Hopefully, it won’t be when you have a mouthful of food, but it will add to the moment if you do.
+Once you've got it, slip the ring into the delivery box, onto a drinking straw, in with the fortune cookies, or into a bundle of cutlery.
+Just be sure that it’s secure and can’t be accidentally lost or ingested.
+Let your significant other happen upon the bling and be ready to pop the question once he or she finds it.
+Hopefully, it won’t be when either of you have a mouthful of food, but don't worry—it will add amusement to the moment if you do.

 Cue up the movie and have the ring hidden in a couch cushion or somewhere else nearby.
 Get ready to ask as the proposal scene gets closer, and when it does—pop the question.
 You can either use the words from the movie or wait until after the crux of the romantic scene has finished to ask, “Will you marry me?”
 For some shock or added humor, begin saying the proposal lines along with the film (seriously or humorously) before pulling out the engagement ring.
 Your partner will likely think you're just having fun with the scene.
 Then, when the big moment comes, reveal the ring and big surprise.